top of page

 Vice President

-The Lake County Land Trust (LCLT) is pleased to welcome Merry Jo Velasquez as the newest member of our board of directors.
+The Lake County Land Trust (LCLT) is pleased to have Merry Jo Velasquez on the board of directors.
 Merry Jo has been interested in environmental issues since childhood and originally hails from upstate New York.

 She and her husband, David, joined the Land Trust as members shortly after moving to Lake County in 2015.
 After coming to events and getting to know other board members, she became a member of the Land Trust’s “Lands Committee,” and helped to organize and present the recent workshops to update the LCLT’s Land Conservation Priority Plan.
 Merry Jo is also a director for the Lake County Resource Conservation District (RCD), a member of the Middle Creek Marsh Restoration Coalition, a member of Lake County Master Gardeners and is active with the Lake County Symphony Assoc.